 When you have started BiSS, the window shown in image 1 appears.
 Here you get an overview of the available modules for BiSS Dental Software Suite.
-These are PRINT, MILLING, TRAYS and LOCATE.
-In addition, there is a single application PUZZLE.
+These are PRINT, MILLING, TRAYS, LOCATE, PUZZLE, FREEFORM and EDIT.

 You can see from the green checkmarks, which modules are enabled according to your license.
 You can now select which application you want to launch.
 To start TRAYS, click on the yellow button start software.